Older Women, Sex, and HIV

 Health care and social service providers need to recognize that their aging patients and clients are at risk for acquiring HIV.

 • Despite the myth that older people do not have sex, many older women are sexually active.
 One study showed that close to three out of four people aged 57 to 64 had had sex in the last year, as had over half of those aged 65 to 74 years.
-Older women can be at greater risk of acquiring HIV during sex because their vaginal walls are thinner, and their vagina is drier than in younger women.
+Older women may be more likely to acquire HIV during sex because their vaginal walls are thinner, and their vagina is drier than in younger women.
 This can cause tears in the vaginal area.

 • Many women over 50 are thinking about dating after a long-term relationship ends or their partner dies.
-Women who have been in monogamous relationships for many years and are now becoming sexually active with new partners may not think that they are at risk for acquiring HIV.
-They may feel uncomfortable discussing sexually transmitted infections or diseases (STIs or STDs) or safer sex with their partners or health care providers, and may not know how to protect themselves.
+Women who have been in monogamous relationships for many years and are now becoming sexually active with new partners may not think about their chances of acquiring HIV.
+They may feel uncomfortable discussing sexually transmitted infections or diseases (STIs or STDs) or safer sex with their partners or healthcare providers, and may not know how to protect themselves.

 • The number of women over 45 living with HIV in the US has been steadily growing in recent years.
 The reported numbers are likely smaller than the real number of older women living with HIV.
 Many people do not get tested for HIV, and are therefore not diagnosed, even though they may have been living with the virus for several years.

 • Older women may also not be aware of newer options for HIV prevention, such as PrEP.
-PrEP, or pre-exposure prophylaxis, involves taking HIV drugs before being exposed to HIV to prevent getting the virus.
+PrEP, or pre-exposure prophylaxis, involves taking HIV drugs (as a pill or an injection) before being exposed to HIV to prevent acquiring the virus.
 For more information, see our fact sheet on PrEP for Women.

 • Because many people in the HIV community are not aware of the virus among older people (especially women), this age group has been left out of HIV prevention education, research, and clinical trials.

-• Older women who inject drugs are at risk of acquiring HIV from sharing needles and other drug equipment.
+• Older women who inject drugs may acquire HIV from sharing needles and other drug equipment.

 What To Do?